andrewjlee0/powerlifting/README.md

 ## Further Improvments
 Models can always be improved.
 As I continue to learn more optimization techniques, I recognize the ways I could have reduced the RMSE even further:
+* Add a cross-validation set
-* Pull more data points from openpowerlifting.org
+* Pull more data from openpowerlifting.org
+* Use SelectKBest to choose the most important features and minimize data required from users
 * Use GridsearchCV to optimize model hyperparameters, in addition to the model parameters
+* Use ensemble methods
 * Remove outliers
-* Use ensemble methods
 * Try using PCA
-* Add a cross-validation set
 * Impute the DVs to add around 1% more rows of data